KyleBanks/RESTCache/README.md

 });
 ```

-#### Multi-EXPIRE

-Sets the expiry time on multiple keys, in milliseconds, from the time the command is received.
+EXPIRE allows multiple keys to be passed in the same request.
 When passing multiple keys, you must pass the same number of expire times.

 ```node
 client.set(['keyToExpire1', 'keyToExpire2'], ['valueToExpire1', 'valueToExpire2'], function(err, res) {